oharsta/rest-db/README.md

 # Introduction

 The drop wizard rest-db application was developed for a workshop / training about REST.
-It was subsequently used as a generic backend API in a training teaching the JavaScript development workflow [yeoman](http://yeoman.io/) and the JavaScript frameworks [AngularJS](http://angularjs.org/) and [Ember](http://emberjs.com/).
+It was subsequently used as a generic table- and db-agnostic backend API in a training teaching the JavaScript development workflow [yeoman](http://yeoman.io/) and the JavaScript frameworks [AngularJS](http://angularjs.org/) and [Ember](http://emberjs.com/).

 # Overview